zpet-development/renderer/README.md

 ### zdog.dist.js and tape.js
 <hr>
 these two are the frameworks that render 3d objects on 2d canvas, <a href='https://github.com/metafizzy/zdog'>Zdog is a framework made by Metafizzy.</a>
-Tape.js also renders a part of objects done by mossales.
+Tape.js also renders a part of objects done by <a href='https://github.com/yakrell'>Yakrell.</a>.
 <hr>
 ## BHD.js file
 <hr>